 Foster attended a French-language prep school, the Lycée Français de Los Angeles, and graduated in 1980.
 She frequently stayed and worked in France as a teenager, and speaks French fluently.
 Due to her French fluency, Foster has dubbed herself in French-language versions of most of her films.
 In 2004, she took a minor role in the French WWI film, A Very Long Engagement.
 She also understands German and Spanish and can converse in Italian.

 Image by Franz Richter (User:FRZ) (own work (taken with Canon PowerShot A640)) [CC-BY-SA-2.5-2.0-1.0 (http://creativecommons.org/licenses/by-sa/2.5-2.0-1.0)], via Wikimedia Commons

 Gwyneth Paltrow speaks fluent Spanish.
 She learned the language while spending a year as a foreign exchange student during her high school years.
 She says she fell in love with the country and vowed to learn Spanish proficiently.
 She still spends a lot of time there, and true to word, now speaks it to a very high level.
 She says she's trying to pass on her language skills to her children too.
 Besides being fluent in Spanish, Paltrow mastered French.

 Image by Andrea Raffin [CC-BY-SA-3.0 (http://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons

-A Swedish-born actress, who found her home in both Denmark and Norway, where she played in many Danish and Norwegian films.
-Tuva speaks all Scandinavian languages fluently.
-Since her mother is Swedish and her father Czech, she grew up bilingually.
-Besides perfectly knowing all Scandinavian languages and Czech, Novotny speaks English and has played in several English-speaking films.
+A Swedish-born actress, who found her home in both Denmark and Norway, speaks all Scandinavian languages fluently.
+Being born to a Swedish mother and a Czech father, Tuva grew up bilingually.
+She also speaks English and has played in several English-speaking films.